SFDO-Tooling/CumulusCI/docs/bulk_data.rst

 +++++++++++++++++++

 All CumulusCI bulk data tasks support automatic namespace injection or removal.
-In other words, the same mapping file will work for orgs namespaced and unnamespaced orgs, as well as orgs with the package installed managed or unmanaged.
+In other words, the same mapping file will work for namespaced and unnamespaced orgs, as well as orgs with the package installed managed or unmanaged.
 If a mapping element has no namespace prefix and adding the project's namespace prefix is required to match a name in the org, CumulusCI will add one.
 Similarly, if removing a namespace is necessary, CumulusCI will do so.